MVC is the new buzz in development word, everyone is talking and developing with

 was originally used as an architectural pattern for creating graphical user interfaces

 (GUIs).
-Later when adopted in the web aplication the meaning and applicability changed
+Later when adopted in the web application the meaning and applicability changed

 other benefits is stand on this two building blocks.